 These two corrections are needed in the transformation from geographic to radar coordinates when the image is focussed at a Doppler other than zero.
 The accuracy of this approach where no ground control points are used has been determined using corner reflectors at Pinon Flat Observatory (Table 1).
-We have verified the accuracy of our approach using 27 ascending ALOS FBD/FBS images as well as 8 descending ScanSAR images (Table 2 and Appendix E).
-The results show a systematic range bias perhaps related to the ionosphere and troposphere delays (i.e., the dry troposphere should be -5.8 m).
+We have verified the accuracy of our approach using raw and SLC SAR imagery from a variety of satellite radars and modes (Table 2 and Appendix F).
+The L-band results show a systematic range bias perhaps related to the ionosphere and troposphere delays (i.e., the dry troposphere should be -5.8 m).
 The rms variation is typically 6 m in range and 4 m in azimuth.
 For the ScanSAR data the azimuth positions are 5 times less accurate due to the lower sampling density in each of the 5 subswaths.
 Since the highest resolution global topography data for the Earth has a pixel size of 30 m, the mapping from lon, lat, topography into the range, azimuth, and topographic phase can be applied to non-zero baseline interferograms without any positional or phase adjustments.
 This provides a great simplification to the code because the topographic phase does not need to be spatially warped to match the master image of the interferogram.
 Although in some cases a range shift of up to one pixel is needed to account for the propagation delay through the atmosphere and ionosphere.